Finding The Right Garden Designer For Your Project

 It was a moment I reflected on considerably when I came to start my own design practice.

-We have access to all the information at our finger tips these days so, what would I consider if I was looking for someone now?:
+We have access to lots of information at our finger tips these days so, what would I consider if I was looking for someone now?:

 Not all designers have necessarily been to ‘design college’ and not all have taken RHS exams.
 Many have gained their knowledge and experience in a practical context over time.
 Equally, there are lots that have one of the many professional qualifications out there currently without necessarily having lots of practical experience.
 There are also lots of people that have all of the above.

-Understanding the designers ‘how I got here’ is a starting point and, personally, it would be of interest.
+Understanding the designers ‘how I got here’ is a starting point and for me, personally, it would be of interest.
 However, I would also look for examples of their previous work both in design and having been built as an indication of experience, style and approach to visually communicating their ideas rather than obsess about what certificate they got from where.

 Most things can be learnt, not everything can be taught.